Android Device Compatibility

-The devices listed below are compatible with Echo Meter Touch 2 and Echo Meter Touch 2 Pro with iOS version 9 or higher.
-We have tested up to version 12.
+The devices listed below are compatible with Echo Meter Touch 2 and Echo Meter Touch 2 Pro with iOS version 10 or higher.
 There is no guarantee that future iOS versions (released each year in the fall) will work on older devices on this list so it may be necessary for us to remove older devices from this list occasionally.

 - iPhone X, XS, XR, and XS Max